Kuniwak/TestableDesignExample/README.md

 How to Connect among UIViewControllers
 --------------------------------------

-In this project, use Navigator class for connecting bebtweren 2 `UIViewControllers`.
+In this project, use Navigator class for connecting betweren 2 `UIViewControllers`.

 ```swift